top of page

 We felt no desire to wash the dishes that were groping their soggy way out of the kitchen sink.

-Fruit flies billowed out in a flittering cloud as I lurched groggily over the dishes to espresso myself awake.
+Fruit flies billowed out in a flittering cloud as I lurched groggily over them

-their species name became a song I sang every morning with a side of jelly toast –
+was a song I sang every morning with a side of jelly toast –

-I welcomed them,
+I welcomed them.

 I fed them the sticky residual rings of mixed drinks from every last night.
 Peach Schnapps.